IGITUGraz/live-plotter/README.rst

     backend : gtk3agg

-This backed requires the pygobject package to be installed -- the :code:`py27-gobject3` ( :code:`py36-gobject3` --
+This backend requires the pygobject package to be installed -- the :code:`py27-gobject3` ( :code:`py36-gobject3` --
-repalce py36 with your python3 version) package on MacPorts.
+replace py36 with your python3 version) package on MacPorts.

 See [#]_ and [#]_ for more information